cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ### Receipt of Consistency

-In a signed consistency proof, the latest merkle tree root (proven to be consistent with a previous merkle tree root) is an attached payload and corresponds to the log at size tree-size-2.
+In a signed consistency proof, the newer merkle tree root (proven to be consistent with an older merkle tree root) is an attached payload and corresponds to the log at size tree-size-2.

 The protected header for an RFC9162_SHA256 consistency proof signature is: